This page provides details of the requirements for the presentation of annual reports to the Parliament, including:

 Presentation timing and production standards

-The tabling of the annual report for a non-corporate Commonwealth entity must comply with guidelines for presenting documents to the Parliament which are published by PM&C and titled Tabling Guidelines .
+The tabling of the annual report for a Commonwealth company must comply with guidelines for presenting documents to the Parliament which are published by the Department of the Prime Minister and Cabinet (PM&C) and titled Tabling Guidelines.

 Towards the end of a reporting period, PM&C may issue a Tabling Circular containing the tabling timetable, which will reflect the Parliament’s expectations for the timing of the presentation of annual reports.

-Normally annual reports are tabled on or before 31 October and it is expected annual reports are tabled prior to the October Estimates Hearings.
+Normally annual reports are tabled on or before 31 October, however it is preferable that annual reports are tabled prior to the October Estimates Hearings.
 This ensures annual reports are available for scrutiny by the relevant Senate standing committee.

-Where entities are unable to meet the timing set out in PM&C’s circular, they should contact email@example.com for further advice.
+Where companies are unable to meet the timing set out in PM&C’s circular, they should contact email@example.com for further advice.